pallets/flask/docs/patterns/mongokit.rst

 This example shows you how to define your schema (named structure), a validator for the maximum character length and uses a special MongoKit feature called `use_dot_notation`.
+When you define a ValidationError, you can add the `%s` into the format string to have the value placed in there for the final error message.
+ValueErrors can also be thrown as an alternative.
 Per default MongoKit behaves like a python dictionary but with `use_dot_notation` set to ``True`` you can use your documents like you use models in nearly any other ORM by using dots to separate between attributes.